Dublin, Ireland

 Though intimate in space, I'd recommend going early or grabbing treats to go and stroll down to St.Patrick's Cathedral which is 12 minutes away.
 They've got a seating area for the working-from-home-but-wants-to-work-in-a-coffee-shop-instead-squad and an area for kids to draw and eat their dinosaur cookies which is a great idea seeing as cafes usually cater to adults majority of the time.

-If you've never had an empanada before then you need to try it out from here, especially because it's Argentinian and they make the best (I'm biased) ones with delicious flavours.
+If you've never had an empanada before, then you need to try it out from here, especially because it's Argentinian and they make the best (I'm biased) ones with delicious flavours.
 I'd recommend beef or cheese for vegetarians.
-It's definitely and grab-go type of coffee shop as there are limited spaces so expect outdoor seating as an option.
-They also have delicious sweet bites to go with your coffee, I got a brownie cheesecake with dulce de leche and it was heavenly!
+It's definitely a grab-and-go type of coffee shop as there are limited spaces, so expect outdoor seating as an option.
+They also have delicious, sweet bites to go with your coffee.
+I got a brownie cheesecake with dulce de leche and it was heavenly!

-Another coffee shop on Francis street that is worth visiting is Ginger cafe, they have great coffee and it's homely and quite busy during lunch time which means it must be an all-time favorite.
-I'd recommend it if you're around the area, looking at antiques, visiting the Catherdral or second-hand shopping along Thomas Street.
+Another coffee shop on Francis Street that is worth visiting is Ginger cafe, they have great coffee and it's homely and quite busy during lunch time, which means it must be an all-time favorite.
+I'd recommend it if you're around the area, looking at antiques, visiting the Cathedral or second-hand shopping along Thomas Street.

 ˗ˏˋ☕ˎˊ˗ ˗ˏˋ☕ˎˊ˗ ˗ˏˋ☕ˎˊ˗